We recently revealed how dirty car interiors really are, and how well they harbour bacteria and viruses – including COVID-19.

 We’ve saved the nagging for the end, but it’s necessary all the same.
 Maintain the place where you spend two hours of your day, and your mood and health will likely improve.

 From crumbs to clutter, you’re better off without it all.
-Have a good clean-out and rediscover your car’s cabin.
+Have a good clear-out and rediscover your car’s cabin.